ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ```

 Like passwords, keys cross contention.
-However, keys need not be local&mdash;to prohibit races, keys rely on _uniqueness_.
+However, keys need not be `local`&mdash;to prohibit races, keys rely on _uniqueness_.

 Uniqueness is another mode axis that describes whether there exist multiple references to a value.
 When a value has the `unique` mode, we know it is the only reference to its contents.